Alexdall/Azure-Synapse-Analytics/README.md

   * Dynamically handles .parquet files, transforms them into delta tables and backs up source files to a processed directory
 * **PL_SourceTORawZone_Full_tables.json**
   * Dynamic pipeline to ingest full tables with no delta
+* **PL_RawZoneTOTrustedZone.json**
+  * Dynamic pipeline to handle parquet files and create delta tables.
+It uses the Trusted.py notebook.